- Murrieta Valley Unified School District

 The Congressional Research Service prepared this report which presents, verbatim, the United States “Flag Code” as found in Title 4 of the United States Code and the section of Title 36 which designates the Star-Spangled Banner as the national anthem and provides instructions on how to display the flag during its rendition.

-The report also addresses several of the frequently asked questions concerning the flag, includes the pledge of allegiance and the court decisions concerning it, customs concerning the flag, display of the flag 24 hours a day, flying the flag in bad weather, flying the flag at half-staff, ornaments on the flag, destruction of worn flags, display of the U.S. flag with flags of other nations or of States, commercial use of the flag, size and proportion of the flag, and restrictions upon display of the flag.
+The report also addresses several of the frequently asked questions concerning the flag, including the pledge of allegiance and the court decisions concerning it, customs concerning the flag, display of the flag 24 hours a day, flying the flag in bad weather, flying the flag at half-staff, ornaments on the flag, destruction of worn flags, display of the U.S. flag with flags of other nations or of States, commercial use of the flag, size and proportion of the flag, and restrictions upon display of the flag.